abstrus/abstrus.github.io/_posts/2014-03-13-dependency-injection-with-doctrine-part-3.md

 ---
 layout: post
 title:  Dependency injection with Doctrine - Part 3
+translation: fr
 ---

-On [part 2][abstruscodes-], we managed to have dependencies injected in Doctrine repositories.
+On [part 2][abstruscodes-previous], we managed to have dependencies injected in Doctrine repositories.
 This time, we would like to have dependencies injected in Doctrine entities.
 There are many ways to achieve this.